API.

 - Deploy to live instance: Use the live-instance tools to create, activate, and monitor workflows.
 Run

-n8n_list_executionsto verify first-run success. - Iterate with diagnostics: If execution fails, pass the execution ID to
+- Iterate with diagnostics: If execution fails, pass the execution ID to

-n8n_explain_executionto receive node-level breakdowns and zero-item analysis.
+n8n_explain_execution to receive node-level breakdowns and zero-item analysis.
 Apply fixes and redeploy.

 By treating n8n workflows as compiled artifacts rather than ad-hoc JSON payloads, engineering teams can achieve deterministic automation delivery.
 The MCP validation layer closes the gap between AI generation and runtime execution, transforming workflow development from a debugging-heavy process into a reliable, repeatable engineering practice.